 The right to adequate housing is broader than the right to own property as it is intended to ensure that everyone has a safe and secure place to live in peace and dignity, including non-owners of property.
-The right to adequate housing also includes protection against forced evictions and the arbitrary destruction and demolition of one's home.
+The right to adequate housing also includes protection against forced evictions and the arbitrary destruction and demolition of one's home the Constitution guarantees the international human rights treaties, including ICESCR, as part of domestic Cambodian law.